 This must have been the main temple in the village.
 The sanctum of it continues to stand with its two floors.
 The deity – a Shivalinga called Someshwar stayed here.
 My readings tell me that villagers believed that this linga is Swayambhu or self-manifested, so should not be moved.

-A photograph of the original temple was on the wall of Someshwar temple when I visited.
+A photograph of the original temple was on the wall of the Someshwar temple when I visited.
 It shows that it was a much bigger temple than it appears now.
 There is a stone slab inside the temple with 12 markings probably for 12 months or 12 zodiac signs, but since the temple was closed I could not see it.

 Deepstambha of the temple wears the signs of submerging but is still standing tall.

 A concrete formation in front is Shezo.
-It has two arched doors, one facing the temple and other facing the river.
+It has two arched doors, one facing the temple and the other facing the river.
 This used to be a green room for performances that happened on a stage between the temple and the river.
 It also played as a music room and storeroom for the temple and the artists.

 Since 2016, the original residents of the villagers have started an annual Curdi Utsav to come together and pray at this temple.
 I visited just after the annual Jatra took place.
 Signs of worship were all around.